Generative Modelling With Inverse Heat Dissipation: Sample Visualizations

+We also experimented with implementing the forward heat dissipation process, or blur, using a convolutional filter with a sampled Gaussian blur.
+This is a reasonable approach as well, although somewhat computationally slower and does not expose directly the intuitions about frequency decay or the heat equation boundary conditions, as the DCT-based approach does.

+To test this, we trained a convolutional filter-based model on CIFAR-10 with otherwise the same parameters as our standard CIFAR-10 one.
+We use a convolutional kernel size $(2*N-1)\times(2*N-1)$, where $N$ is the width and height of the image in pixels, guaranteeing that all pixels can affect all pixels with large enough blur widths.
+We then fill the kernel with samples from the Gaussian pdf of different blur standard deviations $\sigma_B$.
+We use zero-padding at the image edges.
+The method achieves a FID score of 22.44 as opposed to 18.96 with the DCT-based method, indicating that the DCT-based method may have an edge, although the difference is minor.

+A third approach could be to use a finite difference based approximation to the heat equation and use a standard numerical solver to simulate the differential equation forward in time.
+This should work as well in principle, but the problem is that large blur widths $\sigma_B$ and thus long simulation times $t=\frac{\sigma_B^2}{2}$ translate into lots of sequential computations.
+This means that the method would be very slow especially for blurring out larger images.

-\section{Sample visualizations}
+\section{Sample Visualizations}

 In this section, we start by showcasing uncurated samples on the different data sets we trained our models on in \cref{app:additional_samples}.
 We then showcase the finding that interpolating the noise and starting image results in smooth interpolations in the output image in our model in \cref{app:interpolations}.
+In \cref{app:sampling_noise} we illustrate the behaviour of the $\delta$ parameter in more detail, and in particular point out that $\delta=1.25\times\sigma$ results in good image quality across data sets and resolutions.
 In \cref{app:colour_shape_disentanglement} we provide further examples of the result where the overall colour and other features of images can become disentangled in our model.
 Finally, in \cref{app:nearest_neighbours}, we plot example Euclidean nearest neighbours of samples from our model, showcasing that the generated samples are not just approximations of training set images.